 Do Freezing Temperatures Kill Mosquitoes?

 Yes—freezing temperatures (32°F / 0°C and below) will kill most active adult mosquitoes.
-But again, survival depends on the species and life stage.
+But survival depends on the species and life stage.

 - Adult mosquitoes usually die after prolonged freezing exposure